 Skip to content

-Carpenter ant treatment cost in New Hampshire runs $250–$500 for a moderate confirmed infestation and $800–$1,200+ for severe cases with multiple nests and wall-void drilling.
-Annual quarterly preventive plans cost $480–$840 per year.
-The most critical cost factor is timing: Year-1 treatment runs $250–$600 total, while waiting to Year 5 escalates combined treatment and wood repair costs to $4,000–$11,500+ — an 8× to 23× cost multiplier.
-Of 10+ major NH operators, none publish carpenter ant pricing online.
-Hansen (2008) found only 55% DIY field success, making professional intervention the expected-value-positive choice for confirmed carpenter ant infestations.
+Carpenter ant treatment cost in New Hampshire depends on infestation severity — a moderate confirmed infestation is straightforward, while severe cases with multiple nests and wall-void drilling are more involved.
+Annual quarterly preventive plans are also common.
+The most critical cost factor is timing: early treatment costs far less than waiting, because delay lets the colony grow, form satellites, and excavate more wood, escalating both treatment and repair scope.
+Of major NH operators researched, none publish carpenter ant pricing online, so a written quote after inspection is the reliable way to know your cost.
+Hansen (2008) found only 55% DIY field success, making professional intervention the sound choice for confirmed carpenter ant infestations.

 At a Glance